MicrosoftDocs/azure-docs/articles/search/service-create-private-endpoint.md

 1. Close the remote desktop connection to *myVM*.

-1. To verify that your service isn't accessible on a public endpoint, open Postman on your local workstation and attempt the first several tasks in the quickstart.
+1. To verify that your service isn't accessible on a public endpoint, open a REST client on your local workstation and attempt the first several tasks in the quickstart.
 If you receive an error that the remote server doesn't exist, you've successfully configured a private endpoint for your search service.

 <a id="portal-access-private-search-service"></a>